billyhawkes/personal-website/src/docs/ratelimiting.md

 Rate limiting specific to an applications code.
 This is more flexible and allows for more control but is more difficult to setup and manage.
 It usually requires a redis database to store and retrieve rate limiting data.

-Some common use cases are limiting an API key or user based on usage and limitting expensive functions seperately.
+Some common use cases are limiting an API key or user based on usage and limiting expensive functions separately.

 > **Warning**: This method does not prevent ddos attacks as the function still has to run in order to block requests